-For the three months ended September 30, 2008, we derived 62% of our revenue from sales to customers made through our United States website.
-We produce printed products for our United States customers at our facility near Windsor, Ontario.
+For the three and six months ended December 31, 2008, we derived 58% and 60% respectively, of our revenue from sales to customers made through our United States website.
+We produce products for our United States customers at our facility in Windsor, Ontario.
 Restrictions on shipping goods into the United States from Canada pose a substantial risk to our business.
 Particularly since the terrorist attacks on September 11, 2001, the United States government has substantially increased border surveillance and controls.
 We have from time to time experienced significant delays in shipping our manufactured products into the United States as a result of these controls, which has, in some instances, resulted in delayed delivery of orders.

 The United States also imposes protectionist measures, such as customs duties and tariffs, that limit free trade.
 Some of these measures may apply directly to product categories that comprise a material portion of our revenues.
 The customs laws, rules and regulations that we are required to comply with are complex and subject to unpredictable enforcement and modification.
-If the United States were to impose further border controls and restrictions, impose quotas, tariffs or import duties, increase the documentation requirements applicable to cross border shipments or take other actions that have the effect of restricting the flow of goods from Canada to the United States, we may have greater difficulty shipping products into the United States or be foreclosed from doing so, experience shipping delays, or incur increased costs and expenses, all of which would substantially impair our ability to serve the United States market and harm our business and results of operations.
+If the United States were to impose further border controls and restrictions, interpret or apply regulations in a manner unfavorable to the U.S., impose quotas, tariffs or import duties, increase the documentation requirements applicable to cross border shipments or take other actions that have the effect of restricting the flow of goods from Canada and other countries to the United States, we may have greater difficulty shipping products into the United States or be foreclosed from doing so, experience shipping delays, or incur increased costs and expenses, all of which would substantially impair our ability to serve the United States market and harm our business and results of operations.